U.S. judge dismisses SIFMA case over market data fees

-NEW YORK A U.S. judge dismissed a long-simmering legal battle over the cost of market data that is used by brokerages and high-speed trading firms, in a victory for the New York Stock Exchange and Nasdaq.
+NEW YORK, June 29 A U.S. judge dismissed a long-simmering legal battle over the cost of market data that is used by brokerages and high-speed trading firms, in a victory for the New York Stock Exchange and Nasdaq.

 The Securities Industry and Financial Markets Association (SIFMA) had challenged whether fees charged by the two exchanges to traders, including a fee increase in 2010, for proprietary equity market data were justified due to an alleged lack of competition.

-The NYSE, a unit of Intercontinental Exchange Inc (ICE.N); Nasdaq (NDAQ.O) and Bats Global Markets (BATS.Z) charge fees for the data, with NYSE Arca's "ArcaBook" and Nasdaq's "Level 2" products at the heart of the issue.
+The NYSE, a unit of Intercontinental Exchange Inc ; Nasdaq and Bats Global Markets charge fees for the data, with NYSE Arca's "ArcaBook" and Nasdaq's "Level 2" products at the heart of the issue.

 Market makers and brokerages have complained that the cost of market data, which has profit margins of 70 percent or more, is prohibitive.
 Prices for market data must be "fair and reasonable," according to securities regulations.